Therealchainman/archive-cp/algorithms/segment_trees.md

 ## Fast Segment tree in C++ Point updates and Range Queries PURQ

+This is a good implementation, been using it for many problems.

 point update, range query

 Implement the function in here, such as max for func, but it can be other functions.  and update each index value.